bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Strength (Martial Weapon) Basic Skill Trick*

-When you hit with a melee weapon attack, you can spend 1 STA to attempt to disarm the opponent.
+When you hit with a melee weapon attack, you can attempt to disarm the opponent.
 The target must make a Strength saving throw.
 On a failed save, their wielded weapon falls at their feet.
 If they are at least two sizes larger than you, they make the save at advantage.
 If they are one size or more smaller than you, they do so at disadvantage.
+Once you successfully disarm an opponent using this feature, you cannot do so again until you finish a long or short rest.
 \page
 #### Divine Initiate

 *Wisdom (Religion) Basic Skill Trick*

-You learn one cantrip of your choice from the Priest list, as well as one spell costing no more than 2 AET from that same list.
+You learn one cantrip of your choice from the Priest list, as well as one 1st-level spell from that same list.
 Wisdom is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

 #### Evasive Footwork

 *Dexterity (General) Basic Skill Trick*

-When you use the Deflect action against opportunity attacks provoked by moving, the cost is reduced by 1 STA.
-This is cumulative with the benefit from masterwork armor.
+When you use the Deflect action but the attack still hits, you do not expend a use of the action.

 #### Feint

 *Charisma (Deception) Basic Skill Trick*

 You fake an attack as a bonus action, trying to misdirect the enemy.
-Expend 1 STA.
 The opponent must make a Wisdom saving throw.
 On a failed save, you have advantage on your next attack roll against them.
+Once a creature fails a saving throw against this, they are immune to further attempts for the duration of that encounter.

 #### Frighten

 *Charisma (Intimidation) Basic Skill Trick*

-As an action, you can expend 1 STA to threaten one enemy that can hear you.
+As a bonus action, you can threaten one enemy that can hear you.
 The target must make a Charisma saving throw.
 On a failed save, they are frightened of you until the end of your next turn.
+A creature that succeeds on their saving throw is immune to further uses of this ability for the duration of that encounter.

 #### Haggler

 *Charisma (Persuasion OR Deception) Basic Skill Trick*

 You are particularly good at haggling.
-Any time you sell goods, you get 125\% of the normal price, and you buy for 90\% of the listed price.
+Any time you sell goods, you get 125% of the normal price, and you buy for 90% of the listed price.

 #### Jump